Mark Terry: Filmography

 Terry has contributed to 80 film and television productions as a producer, director, writer, publicist, actor, and even stunt driver.
 As an actor, he is perhaps best known as the Alien Pilot in Gene Roddenberry's Earth: Final Conflict (1997–2002) produced by Atlantis Alliance Communications and distributed by Universal Pictures Home Entertainment.

+In 1986, he founded Hollywood Canada Communications, a film and television production company specializing in episodic non-fiction series and environmental documentaries.
+He continues to serve as the company's President and Executive Producer.
+Today, it is the second-oldest documentary production company in Canada behind InformAction Productions in Montreal.

 He is best known as a documentary filmmaker, specializing in environmental themes.
 In particular, many of his films made for PBS in the US and CBC in Canada focus on climate change research in the polar regions: The Antarctica Challenge: A Global Warning (2009), The Polar Explorer (2010), Polar (2011), A Climate of Change (2014), Antarctica in Decline (2017), and The Changing Face of Iceland (2021).
 His latest documentary on climate change impacts in Iceland premiered at the UN climate summit, COP26, in Glasgow, Scotland, on November 4, 2021.

-In 2011, Terry was honored by the Academy of Canadian Cinema & Television with its Gemini Humanitarian Award for his dedicated lifetime service to environmental filmmaking.
+In 2011, Terry was honored by the Academy of Canadian Cinema & Television with its Gemini Humanitarian Award for his dedicated lifetime service to environmental communication.

-He has won 39 international awards for his film work, including back-to-back Audience Choice Awards at the American Conservation Film Festival for The Antarctica Challenge: A Global Warning in 2010 and The Polar Explorer in 2011.
+He has won 40 international awards for his film work, including back-to-back Audience Choice Awards at the American Conservation Film Festival for The Antarctica Challenge: A Global Warning in 2010 and The Polar Explorer in 2011.
+In 2021, he produced the Canadian segment of the documentary Scotland, Slavery, and Statues, for the BBC.
+The film won the BAFTA Award for Best Documentary Feature Film.
 His most recent film, The Changing Face of Iceland, has won 12 international Best Documentary film awards.